act-rules/act-rules.github.io/_rules/html-lang-valid-bf051a.md

 There are known combinations of a popular operating system with browsers and assistive technologies that do not support the `lang` and `xml:lang` attributes.

-While HTML5 specification indicates that `xml:lang` attribute takes priority over `lang` attribute, certain assistive technologies prioritise `lang` over `xml:lang` instead.
+While HTML5 specification indicates that `xml:lang` attribute takes priority over `lang` attribute, certain assistive technologies prioritize `lang` over `xml:lang` instead.

 ## Background